 EOS 200D/ EF-S55-250mm f/4-5.6 IS STM/ FL: 135mm (216mm equivalent)/ Aperture-priority AE (f/5.6, 1/1,250 sec, EV ±0)/ ISO 125/ WB: Auto

-I waited for the runner to reach the bottom left of the frame before I released the shutter.
+I waited for the runner to reach the bottom right of the frame before I released the shutter.
 When you need to keep an eye on moving elements, it might feel more intuitive to shoot through the optical viewfinder.

 Small, lightweight and portable—great for street photography